JonBohlin/MinLinMo/README.md

 ## Testing MinLinMo

-MinLinMo default settings are: predictors must correlate 0.1 with the outcome, the linear model must improve with at least 1% (R<sup>2 </sup>) variance explaned and an added predictor must correlate 0.1 with current model residuals to be considered in the linear model.
+MinLinMo default settings are: predictors must correlate 0.1 with the outcome, the linear model must improve with at least 1% (R<sup>2 </sup>) variance explained and an added predictor must correlate 0.1 with current model residuals to be considered in the linear model.

 To test MinLinMo on a dataset, first download the included _mtcars_ dataset (from the R package _data(mtcars)_).
 That is, the files _mpg.txt_ (outcome) and _mtcars.csv_ (predictors).
 For Linux and OS X, run MinLinMo from a path to the directory it was installed in or in the current directory: